 According to job satisfaction statistics, about 79% of workers in America agreed that company culture is an important factor in job satisfaction.
-Beyond the job titles and descriptions, most employees want to have a clear picture of what the company expects from them, how they can add value, their career hierarchy pathway, and the steps they need to take to secure a promotion or advance within the company.
+Beyond the job titles and descriptions, most employees want a clear picture of what the company expects from them, how they can add value, their career hierarchy pathway, and the steps they need to take to secure a promotion or advance within the company.
 This is where a job leveling matrix comes in.
+When properly done, grading job can offer massive positive impacts.

 In this article, we will explain what job leveling is and tell you how you can implement a job leveling matrix in your business or organization.
 Read on if you'd love to learn more.